IBM/processmining/README.md

 Check the [current list of process apps](./Process%20Apps/README.md)

 ## Custom Accelerators (public)
+Accelerators are programs used to create the event-log from external data sources.
+They include the connection to the datasource, the data transformation, and optionally the upload of the final CSV into a process mining project.
+Accelerators can be multi-threaded, and can provide recovery mechanisms.
+They are useful when huge data requiring several hours of connection are collected.
 - BAW Accelerator for BPM (no code) : https://github.com/IBM/ibm-process-mining-BAW-accelerator
 - BAW Accelerator for Case (no code) : https://github.com/MalekJabri/BAWAccelerator

 ## Custom Accelerators (IBM consultants only)
+These accelerators are available to IBMers only.
 - SAP AP, SAP P2P, SAP O2C with Talend: https://github.ibm.com/automation-base-pak/ibm-process-mining-etl/
 - Maximo (contact laurence_may@uk.ibm.com)